maceoutliner/django-fiction-outlines/docs/tutorial.rst

 7. Resolution: Completion of the arc.
 Should be the opposite state of the hook.

 Try/Fail cycles should be inserted in-between milestones to direct the pacing and ensure the story earns its milestone moments.

+.. [#wells_disclaimer] This project is neither associated with, nor endorsed by, Dan Wells.

 Intro to ``fiction_outlines`` Models
 ------------------------------------